kk4das/SSB_TFT_Display/README.md

  an idea how you might modify or enhance the display.

  Active VFO - top center of the screen
- #define DSP_VFO_ACT_X 60   // Active VFO begins 60 pixels from the left hand edge (I picked 60 by experimenting)
+* #define DSP_VFO_ACT_X 60   // Active VFO begins 60 pixels from the left hand edge (I picked 60 by experimenting)
- #define DSP_VFO_ACT_Y 30   // Active VFO box starts 30 pixels down from the top of the screen (Try changing it to 50
-                            // and see what happens)
+* #define DSP_VFO_ACT_Y 30   // Active VFO box starts 30 pixels down from the top of the screen (Try changing it to 50 and see what happens)
- #define DSP_VFO_ACT_COLOR ILI9341_GREEN   // This sets the text color for the Frequency display
-                                           // use whatever colors you like
+* #define DSP_VFO_ACT_COLOR ILI9341_GREEN   // This sets the text color for the Frequency display.
+Use whatever colors you like
- #define DSP_VFO_ACT_BK ILI9341_BLACK      // This sets the background color for the Active VFO
+* #define DSP_VFO_ACT_BK ILI9341_BLACK      // This sets the background color for the Active VFO
- #define DSP_VFO_ACT_SZ 3                  // This is text size from Arduino TFT, values 1-5 1 is small 5 is large
-                                           // (2 was too small, 4 was too large, 3 was just right)
+* #define DSP_VFO_ACT_SZ 3                  // This is text size from Arduino TFT, values 1-5 1 is small 5 is large (2 was too small, 4 was too large, 3 was just right)

  Alternate VFO – the second VFO is placed directly below the Active VFO on the screen.
 There are a couple of things of
  interest here.
 For the X coordinate, instead of putting in a hard coded number I refer back to the #define that I used